How to Write a Comic Book: A Beginner's Guide

 A full script is where you break down each page panel by panel, detailing everything happening in each panel, and with every line of dialogue spelled out.
 This way, the artist theoretically has the clearest blueprint of how you’re visualizing the story and characters.

-This is the most common format currently used by comics writers, and if your editor also can’t draw, it can also help him or her visualize it too.
+This is the most common format currently used by writers in the industry, and if your editor also can’t draw, it can also help him or her visualize it too.
 New writers can sometimes use a little help to figure out the pacing of visual storytelling.
 Too many panels on a page can slow the action down.
 Same with too much dialogue.

 A full script is a strong foundation for the writer and can feel like the most complete work.